AnnFell/AoC2024/readme.md

 the real timecrunch here!
 Must be nice solving each day in an hour or two max.
 A day later: simplified it a lot and fresh eyes helped.
 Part 2 was easy with the way I set it up in part 1, at least.

-**Day 10**
+**Day 10 - solved**
 Part 1: Was supposed to take a break from AoC today, but read the puzzle and wanted to try it anyway.
 Did it in half an hour, I have previously used recursive search like this so it was easier.
 Time for bed now.
+Part 2 done!